ethcluj/conf-app/prompts.md

 # Features

-## [DONE] Schedule
+## Schedule
-### [DONE] Session Cards
+### Session Cards
-- Bug: Descriptions with newlines are truncated.
+- [DONE] Bug: Descriptions with newlines are truncated.
 - [DONE] Bug: Time displayed in UTC.
 Must display in EEST (no matter the timezone of the user).
-### [DONE] "Break" slots (e.g. Lunch, Coffee)
+### "Break" slots (e.g. Lunch, Coffee)
+- [DONE] Add Break slots to the Schedule

 ### Time awareness
+- [] Server/API Time
-Mark current slot (red dot next to stage name)
+- [DONE] Mark current slot (red dot next to stage name)
-Auto scroll to current slot (upon reload only?)
+- [DONE] Auto scroll to current slot (upon reload only?)
-Update the current day marker.
+- [] Update the current day marker.
-Auto switch to current date upon reload.
+- [] Auto switch to current date upon reload.

 ## Session details
 ### Session difficulty
 Make the following changes in the sessions API on the backend:
-1. Add a "type" field to the sessions API.
+- [DONE] 1.
+Add a "type" field to the sessions API.
 Read it from the google sheet, "Type" column.
-2. The value of the "track" field should be read from the google sheet, "Track" column.
+- [DONE] 2.
+The value of the "track" field should be read from the google sheet, "Track" column.

 Now on the session details screen:
-1. rename the "Session Details" heading to "Details"
+- [WONT] 1. rename the "Session Details" heading to "Details"
-2. Intead of the difficutly card, Add a "Type" card displaying the type of session.
+- [WONT] 2.
+Intead of the difficutly card, Add a "Type" card displaying the type of session.
 The value can be found in the sessions API "type" field.
-3. Change the "Track" card to display the "track" field from the sessions API.
+- [DONE] 3.
+Change the "Track" card to display the "track" field from the sessions API.

 ### Sessions with Multiple Speakers
+- [] Schedule View: display multiple speakers photos (now white)
+- [] Schedule View: if two speakers, write both names, otherwise write "multiple speakers"

 ## Q&A

+## Unified Presenter View
+- [] Session View: Switch Next / Previous
+- [] Generate Video(s)
+- [] Session View: rearange screen (e.g. speakers below title, ethcluj logo bottom right, ETHCluj 2025 conference, stage name)

+## Info Tab

+## Disaster recovery
+- [] Backend Logs

+## No downtime deployments

+## Optimizations
+- [] Speaker images cache
+- [] UX: improve navigation (memory). remember navigation for the back and home buttons

+## Search feature

+## PWA
+- [] Add webpace ico and PWA icon
+- [] Add PWA support
+- [] Add instructions screen to install as PWA

 ## Notifications

 ## [DONE] Speakers
 BACKEND Speakers Info: Now let's add a new feature on the backend - we need a new API (/speakers) that lists information related to speakers.
 The data is read from another tab ("Speakers") of the same google sheet that has the following format: